 Vice President, Strategy and Finance

-Miz brings over 15 years of international cross-sector management experience across the philanthropic, nonprofit, and financial services sectors.
+Miz brings more than 15 years of international cross-sector management experience across the philanthropic, nonprofit, and financial services sectors.
 She leads GuideStar's finance, strategic planning, special projects, and monitoring and evaluation systems.
-Before joining GuideStar, she served as vice president of operations, strategy, and talent at Global Citizen Year, a fast-growing and acclaimed internationally-focused nonprofit social enterprise in youth leadership development.
+Before joining GuideStar, she served as vice president of operations, strategy, and talent at Global Citizen Year, a fast-growing and acclaimed internationally focused nonprofit social enterprise in youth leadership development.
 Miz also managed nearly $1 billion in investments and served in the chairman's office focusing on philanthropic initiatives at Usaha Tegas, a $10 billion business conglomerate in Malaysia.
-Earlier in her career, Miz spent time at the Fannie Mae Foundation, Citigroup, and social investing firm Acumen.
+Earlier in her career, Miz spent time at the Fannie Mae Foundation, Citigroup, and the social investing firm Acumen.
 She holds a BS in Commerce from the University of Virginia's McIntire School of Commerce and an MBA from Stanford University's Graduate School of Business.

 Vice President, Products

 For his entire career, Evan's work has focused on engaging diverse stakeholders using cutting-edge technologies to enable large-scale decision making and collective action.
-Evan is responsible for GuideStar's product design and development as well as marketing and communications and e-commerce.
+Evan is responsible for GuideStar's product design and development.
 He has more than 17 years of experience leading product and project teams in membership-based, grant-funded, and fee-for-service nonprofit organizations.
 Before joining GuideStar, Evan co-founded the first software as a service Web application in the University of California system, called SeaSketch, which is used by agencies around the world for collaborative planning of ocean resources.
 He has written multi-stakeholder negotiation simulations published by the Harvard Program on Negotiation and worked with leading stakeholder engagement firms such as AmericaSpeaks, the Consensus Building Institute, Kearns & West, and Concur.
 His work has enabled diverse interests to reach agreement on issues including climate change adaptation, disaster recovery, and health care.
 At the beginning of his career, Evan worked as a campaigner for ForestEthics and field organizer for the Public Interest Network.
 He has a master's in City Planning from MIT and a BA in Political Science from the University of Missouri.

 Vice President, Operations